Five Humans.

 AI owns execution.

 Five humans bring taste, domain expertise, creativity, and community voice.
-Nine AI agents handle strategy, code, testing, design specs, and legal compliance.
+Eleven AI agents handle strategy, code across the web app, native iOS, and Android, testing, design specs, and legal compliance.
 They coordinate through markdown files in Git -- no Slack, no Jira, no Notion.

 The Humans